Help I’ve Been Burgled! Burglary Checklist

 You can find further burglary advice information here on the police crime prevention website.
 You can also read out Ultimate Burglary Prevention Guide here.

-At IKS Locksmiths we are a Master Locksmiths Association Approved 24 hour emergency Locksmith based in Barnet, North London.
+At IKS Locksmiths we are an Master Locksmiths Association Approved 24 hour locksmith in London based in Barnet.
 We provide a high quality service at very competitive rates.
 Should you require a locksmith in London to carry out burglary repairs or to upgrade your home or business security to prevent burglary in the future call our Master Locksmith direct.
 We provide a comprehensive home security survey free of charge.

 Main Image courtesy of AJC1